 5. Review Existing Solutions

-This is specifically relevant to businesses that are transitioning to a different eCommerce solution.
-The existing site or solution review should be focused mainly on SEO and site structure.
-The reason for doing this is to figure out where you stand at the moment so that when the new solution is implemented, you can clearly distinguish between new issues, if any, and the old issues that were present in the previous solution.
+This is relevant to businesses transitioning to a different custom eCommerce solution.
+The existing site or solution review should focus mainly on SEO and structure.
+The reason for doing this is to figure out where you stand at the moment so that when the new solution is implemented, you can clearly distinguish between new issues, if any, and the old ones present in the previous solution.
 This way, you’ll be more aware of how much you’ve improved or if there’s room for improvement.